Delicious desserts from the decade you were born

 1970s: Mississippi mud pie

-One of the decade’s most infamous dishes, watergate salad consisted of tinned pineapple, mini marshmallows, whipped cream, chopped nuts and Kraft pistachio instant pudding mix.
-It likely originated soon after Jell-O introduced pistachio pudding mix and got its name because of the 1970s political scandal and its similarities to watergate cake (a green pistachio cake).
+One of the decade’s most famous dishes, Watergate salad combined tinned pineapple, mini marshmallows, whipped cream, chopped nuts, and Kraft pistachio instant pudding mix, resulting in a fluffy green dessert that was as sweet as it was striking.
+It likely emerged soon after Jell-O introduced its pistachio pudding mix, and it earned its memorable name due to the political scandal of the era, as well as its resemblance to Watergate cake – a green pistachio cake that was equally popular.

 1980s: Black Forest gâteau